 For the recipe I have given here, assuming you have made it to protect down to -6°C to -7°C (750mls Ethanol), you can dilute it 1:1 or 1:2 with water and it will still clean your windscreen.
 As I say, I make mine as I need it, so I always have the full detergent effect.

 Can I make it with more alcohol in it?

 Yes, but be careful.
-Ethanol is flammable, and on its own has a flash point of 14°C (that means that at that temperature and above, a combustible vapour exists that can easily be ignited).
+Ethanol is flammable, even in water mixtures.
+On its own, Ethanol has a flash point of 14°C (that means that at that temperature and above, a combustible vapour exists above it that can easily be ignited).
 A 10% solution in water has a flash point of 49°C, which is much safer.
 A 20% solution has a flash point of 36°C, which is still safe unless you store it in a very hot place.
 A 30% solution has a flash point of 29°C, and this is quite likely to be encountered in hot weather.
-My advice is not to exceed about 25% of ethanol.
+My advice is not to exceed about 20-25% of ethanol.

 Arguably, you are not complying with this if you just use water.
 If it freezes (or the bottle is empty) and you drive, you’re definitely not complying with it.
 It is shocking that some ADIs are apparently doing this.